Nichkt/XiuShen/_posts/2026-07-16-home-family-pho.md

 ---
 title: "Home Family Pho"
-subtitle: "Recipe first, then story"
+subtitle: "Pre-recipe considerations, then Recipe, then story"
 ---
+This is how we make Pho at home

 ## Pre-recipe considerations

 ### Picking the beef